melanchall/drywetmidi/Docs/articles/high-level-managing/Objects-managers.md

 notesManager.SaveChanges();
 ```

 Objects will be placed in the underlying events collection in chronological order of course.
-Also as you can see there is the generic constructor that allows to manage objects of the single type. `Objects` property will return in this case objects of this type, no need to cast them to the type.
+Also as you can see there is the generic constructor that allows managing objects of the single type. `Objects` property will return in this case objects of this type, no need to cast them to the type.

 ## Simultaneous editing of events collection